SPAGS: Sparse-View Articulated Object Reconstruction from Single State via Planar Gaussian Splatting: Introduction

 Articulated objects are prevalent in our daily life, such as drawers and scissors.
 Reconstructing articulated objects holds significant value across various fields, including embodied intelligence, virtual reality, and robotics.
 However, high-fidelity reconstruction of articulated objects is a non-trivial task since they vary greatly in size and require part-level mesh extraction for manipulation.

 Under this circumstance, some methods~\cite{mu2021learning, jiang2022ditto} learn category-specific prior knowledge for articulated object reconstruction.
 Nevertheless, these models struggle with unseen object types.
 Recently, PARIS~\cite{jiayi2023paris}, REArtGS~\cite{wu2025reartgs}, and ArtGS~\cite{liu2025building} achieve category-agnostic part-level reconstruction using multi-view RGB or RGBD images from two states of articulated objects.
-However, the multi-view observations from two states are costly in certain cases, especially for robot manipulation, which requires robots to perform time-consuming motion and complex pose estimation for image acquisition.
+However, obtaining multi-view observations from two states is costly in practical applications, especially in the task of active 3D reconstruction for robots, which relies on time-consuming robot movements and complex inverse kinematics computation to complete image acquisition, which is illustrated in Fig.~\ref{fig:active_recon}.

 In recent years, some approaches~\cite{zhu2023FSGS, paliwal2024coherentgs} are dedicated to reducing reliance on multi-view reconstruction.
 Unfortunately, when the input views become extremely sparse (e.g., 4 views), their reconstruction quality suffers a sharp decline.
 Most recently, GaussianObject~\cite{yang2024gaussianobject} incorporates diffusion model~\cite{song2020denoising} with 3D Gaussian Splatting (3DGS)~\cite{kerbl3Dgaussians}, achieving realistic object reconstruction only with 4-view RGB images.
 Nevertheless, we make observation that GaussianObject still exhibits followings limitations for articulated object reconstruction: (1) The disorderly and irregular nature of 3D Gaussian primitives makes depth and normal estimation difficult, leading to inaccurate surface reconstruction.
 (2) It requires a predefined view setting, and there is a deviation between the manually selected viewpoints and the optimal observation, affecting its application in robot autonomous perception.
 (3) It fails to extract part-level meshes, limiting downstream manipulation of articulated objects.